roc-lang/roc/roc-for-elm-programmers.md

 Foo 1 2 : [ Foo Int Int ]*
 ```

+Tags have a lot in common with traditional algebraic data types' *variants*,
-Tags are different from variants in Elm in several ways.
+but are different in several ways.

 One difference is that you can make up any tag you want, on the fly, and use it in any module,
 without declaring it first.
 (These cannot be used to create opaque types; we'll discuss those